World War II Country Trends: Denmark

 NAZI battlefield losses in 1942 changed minds about the outcome of the War.
 The ressistance movement began to grow in strength.
 The 1943 election demonstrated that the Danish peopled rejected the NAZIs.
 NAZI plundering of the economy gave rise to shortages and inflation, leading to growing public disatisfaction.
 The Resisance movement slowly grew in strength and begin to oppose the Germans through strikes and sabatoge (Summer 1943).
 Here the British aware of the Danish support for the German war effort decided to to use the Special Operations Execurive (SOE) to insert teams to help the Ramish resistance.
 Soon sabatoge attacks were occurring at the impressive rate of 20 a week.
 There were also spotaneous strikes in Odense and North Jutland.
 This was the end of the passive Danish acceptance og German rule.
 The strikes centered on Danish factories supporting the German war effort.Wehrmacht commanders at first feared an Allied invasion.
 General Hannecken reported on the disturbances to Hitler who took a personal interest in the Danish developmemts.
 Hitler summoned Best to his Wolf's Lair Headquaters in Rastenburg.
 Best was not called for consulations, but to be informed of Hitler's decesion as to deal with the Danes.
 The Germans delivered an ultimatum to the Fanish Government requiring it to supress the civil disturbances.
 The German authorities demanded that the Danish Government approve the death penalty for sabotage, cooperate in actions against Jews, and supress strikes with force.

-The Government refused to do so, rejecting the German ultimatum (August 29).
+The Government refused to move against the Jews or to use violence against striking workers and thus rejected the German ultimatum (August 29).
 The exasperated NAZIs declared a state of emergency and seized control of the Government.
 General Hannecken activated Operation Safari.
-He disarmed and interned the Danish Army.
+He disarmed and interned what remained of the the Danish Army.
 While the Army did not resist, the Navy did.
 And after a fierce fight scuttled most of their ships to make sure the Germans would be unable to use them before withdrawing to neutral Sweden.
 The Germans imposed a nighttine curfew.
 Meetings including strikes of more than five people were banned.
-The German Reichskommissioner assumed control ov the country.
+The German Reichskommissioner assumed control of the country.
+The SS was now able to prepare plans to seize Danish Jews.

 Resistance

+One of the most effective Danish acts of resistance came from the Danish military.
+The Danish Army was demobilized, but not totally eliminated.
+And Danish military officials had access to sensitive German military information which they passed to the Allies thriugh Stockholm where there was a military asttache in the Danish Embasdsy.
 With the Germans firmly in control of the country and prepared to brutally apply force, the only real options open to the Danes was passive resistance.
 This would not work in many countries because the NAZIs were prepraring genocide, not only against the Jews, but also the Slavs.
 The Danes were different.
 They were a Nordic people, infact more Nordic than the Germans.
 Thus race hatred and genocide was not an element of NAZI occupation policy, except for the Danish Jews.
 The Danish resistance movement began to form in 1941.
 It was realtively quiet until Danish attitudes toward the NAZIs began to change (1943).
 The Danish Government that ruled until 1943 essentially played a game of saying one thing to the German occupation forces and then delayed actions for as long as they could.
-THe NAZI authorities became increasingly frustrated.
+The NAZI authorities became increasingly frustrated.
 There are maby accounts of ordinary folk worked as slowly as possible and if they could recalibrate a machine to make duff parts they did.
 It is difficult to tell just how much of this really occurred.
 Of course after liberation, everyone made such claims.
 Actually doing such things during the NAZI occupation was very dangerous.
 The Resiatance targeted the German military and businesses working for the NAZIs with acts of sabotage actions.
 There was also growing labor unrest.
 Massive strikes were staged in many Danish cities (1943).
 The Danish Government resigned and the NAZIs took over the government.
 Among other actions they imposed a curfew.
 Workers left work early on the pretext that they had to tend their gardens because the curfew provented them in the evening.
 In reality some went out to demonstrate, but this was dangerous.
 Teenagers and older students did not like passive resistance so they were the ones who carried out many of the acts of sabotague.
 The NAZIS as in other occupied countries targeted the Danish Jews for deportation, maning of course death.
 Saving the Danish Jews was the finest achievemebt of the resistance, Danes formed the Danish Freedom Council (DFC) (September 1943).
 By that time it was increaingly clear that the NAZIs were losing the War.
 They were, however, firmly in control of Denmark.
 The DFC was the coordinating prganization for the Resistance.
 Some of the major actions were clandestine newspapers, intelligence gathering for the Allies, and sabotage designed to disrupt war production.
 The DFC worked with Danish political figures.

 Saving Danish Jews (October 1943)

-After seizing control of te Government (August 1943), the NAZIs finally were in a position to round up Danish Jews, something they had been pushing the Danish Government to do.
-The Danes managed, however, to sprit most of their Jews away to saftey in Sweden.
-The NAZI occupation authoritiers planned a nation-wide round up all of Danish Jews and to then send them to the Polish death camps.
-The Danish people came to the aid of their Jews.
+The continuation of constitutional government in NAZI-occupied Denmark, meant that the Danes retained control of the police.
+And to the emense frustration to the Germans, the Danish Government not only refused to cooperate, but adamently refused to order actions against Jews impleted everywhere else in NAZI-occupied Europe.
+This was not how Hutlkerc expected conquered people to behave.
+The NAZIs, after seizing control of the Government (August 1943) finally were in a position to round up Danish Jews.
+The NAZI occupation authoritiers planned a nation-wide round up all Danish Jews and to then send them to the nearby, fully operational death camps in Poland.
+The Danish people courageously came to the aid of their Jews.
 Advanced warning of the roundup was leaked to the underground.
-Thousands of Danes stepped in to help the Jews escape to nearby Sweden.
+Thousands of Danes stepped up to hide Jews and help them escape to nearby Sweden.
 Before World War II there were 8,000 Jews in Denmark.
+They could have been dispatched in 1-2 days at Auschwitz-Birnenau if the SS could just get their hands on them.
 Miraculously 7,500 of them successfully managed to get to Sweden with the assistance of their non-Jewish countrymen (October 1943).
 The NAZIs only manage to capture a few.
+It was one of the few successful efforts to save Jews in NAZI-occupied Europe.
+It was only possiblle, however, because Sweden was so near and by this point in the War, the Swedes no longer had to fear a German invasion.
+The Danes not only got the Jews to Sweden, but looked after their homes and other property until liberation and they were able to return.

 NAZI Terror